UK foreign minister: Putin's invasion of Ukraine is a 'paradigm shift on the scale of 9/11'

 SECRETARY LIZ TRUSS: Well, we are stepping up our efforts, and yes, more needs to be done.
 There is continual demand and, of course, those weapons are being used.
 So we continue to supply more and the Ukrainians continue to need more.

-FREDERICK KEMPE: Russian information operations—this is an area where your country has been a leader—they’ve been constant and they’ve included—and as you said, we haven’t responded early enough—they’ve included efforts to undermine elections, deny the assassination attempt of Sergei Skripal on British soil, so much else.
+FREDERICK KEMPE: Russian information operations—this is an area where your country has been a leader—they’ve been constant and they’ve included—and as you said, we haven’t responded early enough—efforts to undermine elections, deny the assassination attempt of Sergei Skripal on British soil, [and] so much else.

 SECRETARY LIZ TRUSS: There was a lot of effort to preempt the Russian invasion and to call out the playbook in advance of the invasion.
 We released intelligence showing that there was an intention to create a puppet regime in Kyiv.
 We’ve released information about Russian cyberattacks.

-We’ve used intelligence to expose what Putin was planning, the fact that he is planning a false flag operation to try and justify the invasion, and I think that exposing of Putin plans and his techniques have helped us convince countries that Putin has been lying.
-I mean, right until the invasion he and his colleagues were making public statements saying they had no intention to invade Ukraine.
+We’ve used intelligence to expose what Putin was planning, the fact that he is planning a false flag operation to try and justify the invasion, and I think that exposing [Putin’s] plans and his techniques have helped us convince countries that Putin has been lying.
+I mean, right until the invasion, he and his colleagues were making public statements saying they had no intention to invade Ukraine.

 There are still public statements coming from Russia that they are not fighting a war, and this just beggars belief.
 I haven’t spoken to a single counterpart who, in all conscience, can say the Russians are telling the truth.